Shimmer (Fuel song)

 "Shimmer" is a song by American alternative rock group Fuel.
-It was released in March 1998 as lead single from their debut album Sunburn.
+It was released in May 1996 as part of their third EP Porcelain and later on as lead single from their debut album Sunburn (1998).

 Written by Carl Bell, the single peaked at number two on the Billboard Modern Rock Tracks charts, number 11 on the Mainstream Rock Tracks chart, number 37 on the Adult Top 40 chart and at number 42 on the Billboard Hot 100.

+According to Radio & Records, "Shimmer" was the most played song on alternative radio stations in the United States in 1998.

 Content

 Guitarist Carl Bell told a crowd on VH1 Storytellers that the song was inspired by an ex-girlfriend he had shortly after high school, who left him for another man she ended up marrying.
 A few years later, she called Bell, confiding her relationship woes in him, and he felt a range of emotions from hurting to helplessness that inspired the lyrics of "Shimmer".

 Critical reception

 Dan Snierson of Entertainment Weekly cited "Shimmer" as one of the "mellowest cuts" from its parent album, commenting that the song is a "Dave Matthews-ish ditty".
 Billboard wrote that "the best thing about 'Shimmer' is that it doesn't wallow in angst melodrama or reek of kiddie-pop sugar," and called it "vibrant, aggressive rock' n'roll for adults."